The global spread of the coronavirus: Where is it? - Journal du Cameroun

 – Australia –

-Five cases have been confirmed in Australia — all of whom arrived in the country from Wuhan.
-The patients are being treated in hospitals in Sydney and Melbourne.
+Nine patients have now been confirmed in Australia.
+Most of them arrived in the country from Wuhan or Hubei province.

 – Cambodia –

-Cambodia’s health ministry reported the country’s first case of the virus on Monday: a 60-year-old man who arrived from Wuhan and is now stable in an isolation room.
+Cambodia’s health ministry has so far reported one case, a 60-year-old man who arrived from Wuhan.

 – Japan –